 Train: Some bus companies pick up from Blacktown, Seven Hills, Parramatta, Epping and Pennant Hills train stations.

 Car: Parents/carers may drive their children to and from the College.
-There are ‘Kiss and Drop’ zones in the Junior School carpark and in Morris Grove.
+There are ‘Kiss and Drop’ zones in the Primary School carpark and in Morris Grove.

 Does the College offer financial help?

 Yes.
-The College offers scholarships to incoming Kindergarten, Year 3, Year 5 and Year 7 students and their families based on financial need.
+The College offers scholarships to families based on financial need.
 It is not a scholarship based on academic, music or sporting ability.
 Follow this link for more details – Scholarships.

 Does the College offer a discount for more than one child at the College?